-Once, we met an Israeli engineer on a flight from New York City to North Carolina and much to his surprise, Peter sang him the Shema in Hebrew: “Hear, O Israel: the Lord is our God, the Lord is One.”6 We are, each of us, made in the image of God and when we look for God in everyone we meet, we are reminded of what and who makes us one.
+Once, we met an Israeli engineer on a flight from New York City to North Carolina and much to his surprise, my son Peter, then 9, sang him the Shema in Hebrew: “Hear, O Israel: the Lord is our God, the Lord is One.”
+We are, each of us, made in the image of God and when we look for God in everyone we meet, we are reminded of who and what makes us one.

-At every baptism, Peter has heard this vow and last May at his confirmation made it for himself:
+At every baptism, Peter has heard this vow and at his confirmation, he made it for himself: